hambue/CL_draw_interactive/README.md

 # Shiny app to simulate the CL draw
+## TODO:
-TODO1: Documentation
+- Documentation
-TODO2: Preparations for season 17/18
+- Preparations for season 17/18